BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 > Please note that due to the adult nature of this mod, it is not linked in this tutorial.
 {.is-info}

+## 1. What is Whitelisting

+## 2. Why is Whitelisting necessary?

+## 3. Is it possible to Whitelist a mod that you are using and you are not the creator of?

+## 4. How to Whitelist when you already have some modding experience.

+## 5. Detailed Whitelisting guide

 Your content here